dingzhangyu/FDA_API/README.md

 ```

 There are many other usages of this API.
 Feel free to check this link to the official documentation that helps you get familiar with more parameters and syntax: https://open.fda.gov/apis/food/enforcement/

-## FDA API Limitation:
-* With no API key: 40 requests per minute, per IP address.
-1000 requests per day, per IP address.
-* With an API key: 240 requests per minute, per key.
-120000 requests per day, per key.

-In my case, I didn’t apply for an API key since I don’t request a lot from the website and the connection is already stable and speedy.
-Of course, you can apply for a key if necessary.
-Here is a detailed [guidance](https://open.fda.gov/apis/authentication/) on how to get an API key.

-## Process Log
-1. Before I went to https://open.fda.gov, I spent some time looking for APIs that are user-friendly and might be of public interest.
-I found a GitHub page of [public APIs](https://github.com/public-apis/public-apis/blob/master/README.md#health).
-It contains links to, I assume, more than 200 APIs.
-I tried some of them till I found the FDA API.
-2. Go to https://open.fda.gov and on the top right, select API basics in the API drop-down menu.
-3. On the left-hand side, there is a drop-down menu.
-[Click](https://open.fda.gov/apis/) on some of them to get a glimpse on the different APIs and functions.
-4. Now, check the menu of API Basics and go to the last one, `Authentication`, where you can apply for an API key, if needed.
-I didn’t apply for one because the current setting is already enough for my need.
-5. Before using APIs, let’s first check the list of `Construct the Query` to get familiar with the query parameters and syntax.
-It’s basically some terms, `+`, `=`, `:`, etc.
-6. Now we are all set.
-Still in the drop-down menu on the left side, choose `Food API Endpoints` and select `Recall Enforcement Reports`.
-7. Spend some time on the example API queries and then just change the parameters into whatever you like, but make sure not to exceed the boundaries.
-8. Once finishing the query statement, what I do is to use [Postman](https://www.postman.com), an app that can test APIs, to run the query, and it returns in JSON format.
-9. Download the JSON file and save it.
-10. Try different types of parameters to make most of it.